-Can you claim for professional subscriptions as a genuine business expense?
+Can you claim professional subscriptions as a genuine business expense?
 These fees are often commonplace if you work in a professional industry and are relevant to your job.
-Moreover, most professional bodies or learned societies will charge professional fees or subscriptions for being a member.
+Moreover, most professional bodies or learned societies will charge annual professional fees or subscriptions for being a member.

-- life membership subscriptions
+- Life membership subscriptions.

-- fees or subscriptions you have not paid for yourself
+- Fees or subscriptions you have not paid for yourself.

-If you put either of the above through your company as a cost, they will need reporting on form P11D, and be subject to income tax for you and National Insurance for your company.
+If you put either of the above through your company as a cost, they will need reporting on form P11D and be subject to income tax for you and National Insurance for your company.

-- your company will pay Class 1A NIC (at 13.8%) on the BIK;
+- Your company will pay Class 1A NIC (15.05%) on the BIK.

-- you will also pay extra tax on the BIK at your highest tax rate through your tax code.
+- You will also pay extra tax on the BIK at your highest tax rate through your tax code.
 In turn, this will apply to your salary.

 According to HMRC’s Section 344 ITEPA 2003A: